richwrightnyc/DiagnosticTool/README.md

 # DiagnosticTool

-A bash tool written to generate a report on a host machine, designed to assist in Mac diagnostics.
-Written for The Mac Support Store by Rich Wright.

-# Scope
 This tool is intended to help automate Macintosh diagnostics.
 It relies heavily on system_profiler to pull relevent information about the host machine and generates a report with this information.
-See the sampleOutput.txt file in the main branch for a better understanding of what it does.
+See the sampleOutput.txt for a better understanding of what it does.

-# Use Case
-Can be run locally or remotely.
-Either clone the repo or download the disk image (.dmg file), attach it & run the binary executable.
-There may be issues on later versions of macOS with permissions, mainly that some of the external functions may need to be run separately from the program.
-Find them in the hidden ".Resources" folder on the disk image.
-The disk image contains everything needed for the program to function, all of the contents are included in this repo for transparency.

 # Caveats
 Depending on the macOS version, errors may be encountered with some of the functions of this tool.
 I've tried my best to mitigate and/or work around some of them, and this is a work in progress.
 If you have any feedback please drop me a line.